rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Whetsell, T.A. & Shields, P.M.
 (2013).
 The dynamics of positivism in the study of public administration. [^Whetsell2013]

-Friedman:

->   Carnap's influence, in particular, also extended much further: to the
->   widespread application of logical and mathematical methods to philosophical
->   problems more generally, especially in semantics and the philosophy of
->   language.
-Indeed, as is well known, the ideas of the logical positivists
->   exerted a very substantial influence well beyond the boundaries of
->   professional philosophy, particularly in psychology and the social sciences.
->   It is not too much to say, therefore, that twentieth-century intellectual life
->   would be simply uncrecognizable without the deep and pervasive current of
->   logical positivist thought. [^Friedman1999pxii]

 Bunge:

 >   Logical positivism was progressive compared with the classical positivism